 - Describe research principles and methodologies including the role, processes, and policies of the Institutional Research Board (IRB).

-- Use knowledge-based resources to conduct statistical research and evaluate healthcare data.
+- Analyze and assess knowledge-based resources to conduct statistical research and evaluate healthcare data.

 - Examine external sources of healthcare data to report, benchmark, and/or analyze healthcare data.